Tax Guide for Self-Employed Gardeners & Landscapers

 - BALI

-If you work as a self-employed gardener or landscaper, you're responsible for reporting your income through Self Assessment.
-Whether you maintain gardens, build patios, or design outdoor spaces — the expenses you can claim reduce your tax bill, and equipment costs plus mileage between clients add up quickly.
+As a self-employed gardener or landscaper, you report your income through Self Assessment.
+General gardening — mowing, planting, pruning — does not fall under the Construction Industry Scheme (CIS), but hard landscaping work (patios, retaining walls, driveways) for a building contractor often does.
+The expenses you can claim reduce your tax bill, and equipment costs plus mileage between clients add up quickly.

 Gardening is seasonal, so income often peaks in spring and summer.
 Planning for quieter months is part of the job — and tracking expenses year-round means you claim everything you're entitled to.